Rather than welcome vegan diet popularity, vegans are quibbling over terms

 Criticizing consumers because they aren’t going far enough is unhelpful and could even delay ethical treatment for animals the vegan movement campaigns for.
 In my experience, vegan organisations are inclusive and supportive even though they’re sending powerful messages about animal cruelty.
 Individuals have an important role to play too, especially in the online environment.

 Rather than more enlightened, compassionate and self-disciplined vegans telling others they fall short, isn’t it better to welcome all newcomers to the vegan community?
 If people feel included, they may take further steps towards a more compassionate lifestyle.
-Just because their journey of enlightenment may be slower, or start later in life, doesn’t make their effort any less valuable.
+Just because their journey may be slower, or start later in life, doesn’t make their effort any less valuable.

 Every person who switches to a vegan diet is another person who can inspire others to change, another person who can help educate on animal welfare, the environment or health.